By Santa Claus (with support from Elaine Taylor-Klaus)

 I had a rare treat, recently, when I shared a hotel with a convention of the Connecticut Society of Santas.
 Many of the attendees were also members of the Fraternal Order of the Real Bearded Santa’s.
 I’m not kidding – this nice Jewish girl got put on the nice list and was caught “being good.”
 It was truly inspiring!

-As suspected, I learned that there is one lead Santa, and he told me has a bunch of “subordinate Clauses” that help him do his great work across the world.
+As suspected, I learned that there is one lead Santa, and he told me he has a bunch of “subordinate Clauses” that help him do his great work across the world.
 Yes, Santa has a really good sense of humor, too.
 And he gave me some great advice to share with parents, what you might call Special-Needs Friendly Santa Tips for Parents.

 Santa Gets Training, Too